 Moderated testing is a vital part of the PRWD toolbox during user research project.
-Time and time again it allows us to get great quality research, probing deeper in to users’ experiences, in order to understand the reasons behind their objections.
+Time and time again it allows us to get great quality insights, probing deeper in to users’ experiences to understand the reasons behind their decisions and more importantly, their objections.
 This post outlines some of the things we’ve learned that will give you a great start or help you hone your moderating skills.

 Here are 7 great tips for moderating a user research session